Codenname/Scripts/OSINT/README.md

 3. Where ever you start this script will be the top level directory.
 Sub folders and files will be created at this location

+4. If looking to run the advanced 'theHarvester' scan, ensure that the .yaml file in your local 'theHarvester' directory has your API keys.

 4. If looking to run a more advanced scan with 'DNSenum' ensure the 'subdomains-top1million-5000.txt' (from seclist) is located in the following directory: '/usr/share/wordlists/seclists/Discovery/DNS/'.
 Otherwise change the wordlist file within the script to the directory of your chosing.

 5. DNSenum will take a pretty good amount of time to complete.
 Just FYI

+6. All output files will be stored in the 'Projects/$company' directory.

 ######

+   ~Codenname